MicrosoftDocs/globalization/globalization/internationalization/payment-methods.md

 - **Bitcoin and other cryptocurrencies** are becoming more popular in the developer community due to their decentralized nature.
 Some software vendors and platforms accept Bitcoin and other cryptocurrencies, and they're used globally.
 - The **GitHub Sponsors** platform allows developers to financially support each other directly on GitHub, a popular platform for hosting and sharing code.
 It's used globally and can be a viable alternative to traditional payment methods for software.
 - **Prepaid cards** are payment cards with a monetary value stored on the card itself.
-They're trusted and popular worldwide, especially in countries with a large unbanked population, as they can be loaded with cash at a retail location, making them a tangible payment method.
+They're trusted and popular worldwide, especially in countries/regions with a large unbanked population, as they can be loaded with cash at a retail location, making them a tangible payment method.
 - Many **Software as a Service (SaaS) platforms**, like Amazon Web Services (AWS), Google Cloud, and Microsoft Azure, have their own billing systems that can be linked to various payment methods.
 These platforms are used globally.